 #TheNextWave initiative was created in 2019 by former Anytown delegates who wanted to establish more opportunities for young people to speak for themselves and were willing to disrupt the status quo.
 Our message is clear, we are no longer asking for permission, we’re simply giving the world notice that we have arrived.

 Each year, International Day of Peace is observed around the world on September 21st.
-This year, our “Hate Has No Home Here” campaign gathered 13 interfaith youth leaders from 6 different religious and spiritual beliefs to acknowledged the importance of understanding their differences, recognizing their similarities, and working together for peace and justice.
+This year, our “Hate Has No Home Here” campaign included 13 interfaith youth leaders from 6 different religious and spiritual beliefs to acknowledged the importance of understanding their differences, recognizing their similarities, and working together for peace and justice.

-The “Hate Has No Home Here” campaign garnered over 10,000 ad views from all over North America and the world and was coordinated in remembrance of the 2nd anniversary of the Route 91 Harvest music festival mass shooting.
+The “Hate Has No Home Here” campaign garnered over 10,000 social media views from all over North America and the world and was coordinated in remembrance of the 2nd anniversary of the Route 91 Harvest music festival mass shooting.
 The tragedy that took place on October 1, 2017 did NOT define us, instead, it brought our community together and made us #VegasStrong.

 Mutual understanding and inter-religious dialogue are important components of the work we do, they constitute important dimensions of a culture of peace.